Britney Spears says conservators stopped her from having a baby

 Britney Spears testifies that conservators kept her from having a baby: ‘I have an IUD in my body’

-The singer testified i ncourt about her decades-long financial conservatorship on Wednesday, comparing it to “slave” labour
+Singer testifies in court about decades-long financial conservatorship, comparing it to ‘slave labour’

 Pop star Britney Spears says the team managing her decades-long financial and personal conservatorship used an IUD to prevent her from having more children, she testified in a courtroom in Los Angeles on Wednesday.
 The comments are the first breaking the long public silence about the 2008 stewardship arrangement which she now calls “slave” labour.